mrpossoms/AVC2017/README.md

 Each program with the exception of a few can receive some information over stdin, perform some processing or action, the write different information over stdout.
 The programs in the suite included so far are the following.

 ### sim
 A graphical simulator to replicate the competition environment for testing and experimentation.
-It is build on OpenGL 4.2 so a modern video card is necessary for its use. sim generates the same type of data
+It is built on OpenGL 4.2 so a modern video card is necessary for its use. sim generates the same type of data.

 ### collector
 Gathers data from physical sensors and forwards it over stdout.